 Tools, Do’s, and Don’ts: One Step Closer to Decorating Your Louisville Home

-The objective is to hang your holiday lights as easily and safely as possible, without damaging your roof, your eaves, or your home.
+The objective is to hang your holiday lights as easily and safely as possible, without damaging your roof (thus needing a roof repair), your eaves, or your home.
 In order to do this, you’ve got to make sure you have the correct tools and supplies.
 Take the time to make a list before heading to the store, and check out our tips below in order to do so!

 Choosing the Best Lights